 Blincoe LJ, Miller TR, Zaloshnja E, Lawrence BA.
 National Highway Traffic Safety Administration.
 The economic and societal impact of motor vehicle crashes, 2010.
 (Revised).
 U.S. Department of Transportation, Washington, DC; 2015.
 Available at: http://www-nrd.nhtsa.dot.gov/pubs/812013.pdfpdf iconexternal icon.
 Accessed 16 April 2018.

 Impaired driving, DUI, and DWI are serious problems.
 If you have a drinking or drug problem, get help.
-If you find yourself charged with DUI or DWI, rest comfortably that Montagna Law is here to help you and to provide unmatched legal representation.
+If you find yourself charged with DUI or DWI, rest comfortably that Law Offices of Anthony Montagna, III is here to help you and to provide unmatched legal representation.

 THE EFECTS OF BLOOD ALCOHOL CONCENTRATION PURSUANT TO THE NATIONAL HIGHWAY TRAFFIC SAFETY ADMINISTRATION (AS EXPLAINED ON THE NHTSA DRUNK DRIVING WEB PAGE)

 Some loss of judgment; relaxation, slight body warmth, altered mood

 Decline in visual functions (rapid tracking of a moving target), decline in ability to perform two tasks at the same time (divided attention)

 Exaggerated behavior, may have loss of small-muscle control (e.g., focusing your eyes), impaired judgment, usually good feeling, lowered alertness, release of inhibition

 Reduced coordination, reduced ability to track moving objects, difficulty steering, reduced response to emergency driving situations

 Muscle coordination becomes poor (e.g., balance, speech, vision, reaction time, and hearing), harder to detect danger; judgment, self-control, reasoning, and memory are impaired